nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 ### Generation Results

 Below is an example generation, along with some statistics.
-During generation, we track the average and standard deviation for $n$ and `numMatches` for each level.
+During generation, we track the average and standard deviation for $n$ and $m$ (`numMatches`) for each level.

 ```
 First Citizen: